ProfessorAkram/Unity-Programming/docs/unity-object-contoller.md

 ## Bonus Challenge

-Think about how to add jumping along the Y-axis?
+How could you add **jumping along the Y-axis**?

-Without using gravity, how can we get the object to jump up and then return to its original Y position?
+Without using gravity, how could you make the object jump upward and then return to its original Y position?
+Consider ways to control the vertical movement manually, while keeping it smooth and consistent.

+Additionally, think about how **diagonal movement** could be handled using the `_direction` accumulation method we discussed.
+How would combining horizontal and vertical directions affect the overall movement logic, and how might you integrate it with jumping?